Baked, Crispy Tempeh Bacon

 When the tempeh bacon emerges from the oven, it ought to be browning, crisp along the edges, and ready for all of your bacon-worthy vegan recipes.

-I feel as though I use my tempeh bacon in and on just about everything.
-It frequently appears in my sandwiches and wraps at lunchtime.
-It’s great crumbled over soup or a vegan salad.
+I feel as though I use my tempeh bacon in and on just about everything!
+Of course, it plays a starring role in my favorite vegan BLT sandwich.

 A round, white plate holds freshly cooked asparagus spears.
 It rests on a white surface.